alllucky1996/thirteen/LESSONS.md

 * Dependency injection of data structures
     * Makes it easier for testing
     * Can use mock objects more easily
+* Law of Demeter
+    * Adding methods to reduce chain of dependencies

 Lessons Learned (Mistakes Were Made):
 * Java